michael-sutu/Autofill4JobApply/README.md

 To initiate the auto fill go to a website and then click on the plugin.
 That should bring up a button that says "Start Autofill".

+For some reason sometimes the content.js file does not work so you may need to remove the extension and then re add it when you want to test a new update.

 ### TODO
 ☑ Set up an extension.